-James H. (Jim) Townsend, a former member of the Michigan legislature, was named director of the Levin Center at Wayne Law in November 2019.
+James H. (Jim) Townsend, a former member of the Michigan legislature, was named director of the Levin Center for Oversight and Democracy in November 2019.
 Previously, Townsend practiced law in the Detroit office of Butzel as a member of its Corporate and Real Estate Practice Group.

 Prior to joining the firm, he represented the 26th District in the Michigan House of Representatives.
 He serves on the Michigan Economic Development Corporation’s advisory council of the Redevelopment Ready Communities® program.